dvc0310/dashboard/visualization/docs/StatsHelper.md

 ## Overview

 The `StatsHelper` class is a helper class designed to perform statistical analyses on outage data in relation to property, plant, and equipment (PP&E) values.
-This class provides methods to perform linear regression, quantile regression, and calculate prediction and confidence intervals.
+This class provides methods to perform linear regression, quantile regression, calculate 95th/5th quantiles, and confidence intervals.

 ## Table of Contents